uol-esis/CivicSage-JS-Client/docs/DefaultApi.md

 ## downloadFile

-> File downloadFile(fileId)
+> File downloadFile(id)

-Download indexed file
+Download file

-This endpoint allows you to download an indexed file by its reference.
-The file reference is required as a query parameter.
+This endpoint provides the specified file as a download.

 ### Example